 The Costs to a Nation of Teen Substance Abuse

 In any society, the young people represent the future.
-These early onset of substance abuse issues expose teenagers to things that no one should ever have to experience.
+This early onset of substance abuse issues exposes teenagers to things that no one should ever have to experience.
 In the quest to feed one’s addiction, many teenagers find themselves involved in crimes that lead to incarceration and loss of innocence.
-Even in a best case scenario, teens might find themselves having difficulty with their families, with friends or school environment.
+Even in a best-case scenario, teens might find themselves having difficulty with their families, with friends or school environment.

 All of these issues can stunt a teenager’s social, mental and psychological development.
 Society pays a heavy price when too many of its young people end up homeless, in trouble or facing teen substance abuse issues.
 Fortunately, there are a number of highly successful teen addiction treatment programs available.
 In fact, Sober College in Los Angeles, California offers a unique treatment/educational program.